 Tax Benefits Under Section 80P

-The deductions under Section 80P of the Income Tax Act are a series of tax benefits granted to cooperatives which serve to reduce the cooperative’s income.
-The tax benefits granted under this section include:
+The deductions under Section 80P of the Income Tax Act are a series of tax benefits granted to cooperatives that serve to reduce the cooperative’s income.
+The tax benefits granted under this section or the 80P deduction list, as mentioned in Section 80P of income tax Act pdf includes the following points:

-Income of cooperatives which provide credit facilities to their members., can be deducted from income in this category.
+The income of cooperatives that provide credit facilities to their members can be deducted from income in this category.
 Income from interest earned on loans granted by such cooperatives to their members and income received from their members in the course of lending to them are examples of this deduction category.

 • Deduction Of Income From Consumer Business